VISA GUIDE

 The investment amount is too low relative to the business

-Money not yet irrevocably committed
+Money is not yet irrevocably committed

-How to overcome that:
+How to overcome it

 Provide detailed proof of all transactions